 I love facilitating retreats for organizations and collaboratives, and exploring Southern California.
 I’m combining these two passions of mine into a list of retreat locations within 150 miles miles of of Downtown Los Angeles.
 Starting with sites in Downtown, this list expands ever outward into the hills, mountains, deserts and oceans that make for fantastic settings to host your organization’s retreat.
 Locations with stars* after their name are sites I have facilitated retreats at.
 Click on the name of any location to link to their website.
 If I missed a great retreat site or if you need a facilitator to help plan and facilitate your retreat, please contact me.

 IN DOWNTOWN LA

-California Endowment Center for Healthy Communities*: There’s multiple meeting rooms, a lovely plaza and healthy, good food available for health-oriented organizations.
+California Endowment Center for Healthy Communities*: There are multiple meeting rooms, a lovely plaza and healthy, good food available for health-oriented organizations.

 Central Library: The Central Library and many local branches have meeting rooms nonprofits can use.

 Droplabs: This innovative co-working space in Downtown Los Angeles has a conference room you can rent out.